patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataInputDTO.md

 ### NewAuthorizeEditorDataInputDTO

-`func NewAuthorizeEditorDataInputDTO(type_ string, attribute AuthorizeEditorDataReferenceObjectDTO, value string, ) *AuthorizeEditorDataInputDTO`
+`func NewAuthorizeEditorDataInputDTO(type_ EnumAuthorizeEditorDataInputDTOType, attribute AuthorizeEditorDataReferenceObjectDTO, value string, ) *AuthorizeEditorDataInputDTO`

 NewAuthorizeEditorDataInputDTO instantiates a new AuthorizeEditorDataInputDTO object This constructor will assign default values to properties that have it defined,